 There are also some pesticide pellets that you may use to remove an infestation.

-Some species become invasive such as Echium plantagineum in Australia.
+NOTE: Some species such as Echium plantagineum are considered an invasive plant in Australia.

 They are also used to feed larvae of Orange Swift and Coleophora Onosmella